 - Gnocchi Beef Stroganoff Spiced with Cinnamon and Clove2 Hours 30 Minutes

-- Broccoli Sausage Soup (with Italian Sausage)25 Minutes
+- Broccoli Sausage Soup25 Minutes

 Full Printable Recipe

-Chunky Chuck Roast Chili (Dutch Oven)
+Chuck Roast Chili (Dutch Oven)

 Equipment: